 Rule 35.
 Petition for rehearing.

-(e) Amicus curiae.
-An amicus curiae may not file a petition for rehearing but may file an answer to a petition if the court has requested an answer under subparagraph (a) of this rule.
+(l) Amicus curiae.
+An amicus curiae may not file a petition for rehearing but may file a response to a petition if the court has requested a response under paragraph (e) of this rule.